excellalabs/open-cabinet/README.md

 ###Development Environment

 With the core technology agreed upon, the DevOps Engineer set up a development environment leveraging **Docker**, **Vagrant** and **Chef**.
-By virtualizing the operating system and providing a [living set of instructions](https://github.com/excellaco/open-cabinet/blob/master/documents/technical/installation.md), team members quickly got their environments up in a consistent manner with a prescribed set of required infrastructure.
+By virtualizing the operating system and providing a **[living set of installation instructions](https://github.com/excellaco/open-cabinet/blob/master/documents/technical/installation.md)**, team members quickly got their environments up in a consistent manner with a prescribed set of required infrastructure.
 Combined with **GitHub’s version control**, the team set the base for intuitive versioning and consistent baselines for development.
 The team built a continuous integration and delivery pipeline to deploy a skeleton Rails application, which was deployed onto the PaaS provider, **Heroku**, to allow for scalability.
 Through the use of **Travis**, the chosen continuous integration server, code was [continuously deployed](https://github.com/excellaco/open-cabinet/blob/master/documents/images/continuous-deployment.png) after passing a series of quality assurance checks.

 Against every pull request and push to the master branch, Travis automatically ran: